Skip to main content

 Minimizing Disruption

-If you need to stay open during construction, we can work after hours, section off parts of your space with containment barriers, or help you make alternate arrangements for customers.
-The approach depends on your business type and tolerance for disruption.
+If you need to stay open during construction, our 4-6 person crew can work after hours, section off parts of your space with 6-mil poly containment barriers and HEPA-filtered negative air machines, or help you make alternate arrangements for customers.
+The approach depends on your business type and tolerance for disruption — co-owner Jeremy puts it this way: “It’s just a matter of protection of open spaces, whatever level of containment needs to be observed.
+If people are eating a sandwich, they don’t want to smell fumes from an oil-based paint.”

 Containment Options